-In the age of social media, video games, cable TV, and Pokémon Go, activities like walking in the woods, collecting bird eggs, or climbing trees seem less engaging.
-According to a report from the Kaiser Family Foundation, the average 8 to eighteen year old spends more than 53 hours a week engaged with entertainment media.
-You might need to bundle up, but autumn is the perfect season for teachers and parents to inspire children with fall arts and crafts projects.
+In the age of social media and video games, activities like walking in the woods, collecting bird eggs, or climbing trees seem less engaging.
+According to a study by Common Sense Media, tweens and teens spend more than 8 hours a day engaged with entertainment media.
+Summer’s end is the perfect time for teachers and parents to inspire children with fall arts and crafts projects.
 Time to bundle up and put the screens down!

 Fall and Nature Themed Arts & Crafts Projects for Kids